robcontreras/challenge/README.md

 ### Using Docker:
 If you have docker installed you can either run the project or the specs.

-Before running the service you'll need to provide the Google Search API and Bing Search API."
+Before running the service you'll need to provide the Google Search API and Bing Search API.

 1. Copy the contents of `docker/.env.sample`
 2. Create an env file `docker/.env` and paste the contents of the sample